arthurlormeauwall/OpenCvTester/README.md

 Filters are objects that you create and add to the `FiltersDataBase` object.
 In the beginning, the filters database is empty.

-To write your own filter class you have to create a class that extends the `FilterControlledByFloat` class (`import com.opencvtester.baseClasses.filter.FilterControlledByFloat;`).
+To write your own filter class you have to create a class that extends the `ControlledFilter` class (`import com.opencvtester.renderer.ControlledFilter;`).

 `FilterControlledByFloat` class provide several important things :
 * Two `Frame` objects : `frameIn` and `frameOut` (input and output frame as yourFilter(frameIn)=frameOut).
 Important methods of `Frame` class :